 - Topping Suggestions: tortilla chips/strips, avocado, sour cream, grated cheese, chopped fresh cilantro, pico de gallo, green onions, hot sauce

-- Add the onions to the pan and saute until translucent (5 â€“ 8 minutes).
+- Add in the second tablespoon on oil and then add the onions to the pan and sauté until they are translucent (5 to 8 minutes).

-- Add the black beans and corn.
+- Add the chicken, black beans and corn.

 - Stir occasionally until the mixture returns to a simmer.